callumhudson0/Thompson-Final-Project/README.md

 ## 3. Where approximations were made

-This is the most important section to understand before presenting the UI.

 ### 3.1 — LSOA risk scores are approximated, not model-predicted

 The notebook trains a Random Forest that predicts `Hotspot = 0/1` for a given `LSOA × Year × MonthNum`.
 The **actual fitted model is not embedded in the HTML**.
 Embedding it would require serialising the trained scikit-learn pipeline (e.g. via `joblib`) and running Python in the browser, which is not feasible in a standalone HTML file.